JULIA, THE PRINCESS OF BATTENBERG

 Prince Alexander soon fell in love with Countess Sophie Petrovna Shuvalov (1837-1928) at Court, however at a ball in January 1848, the Countess' mother sent a message to Prince Alexander during dances to implore him to finish the affair.
 The messenger who was sent to convey the news was Julia.
 The Prince responded by taking Julia in his arms and began dancing with her instead of his lover.
 However, Julia was used as a 'go-between' taking love letters between Prince Alexander and his lover but the affair was soon to end, and his attentions turned towards Julia.
 They began to meet in secret to avoid a scandal as she was clearly not a suitable suitor for the Prince.
 However careful they hoped they were, detection was inevitable and they were discovered by The Tsar himself and were ordered never to see one another again.

 Prince Alexander sought The Tsar's permission to marry Julia, which he refused and threatened to strip him of his military rank and make him an outcast in the Court if he married her.
-The result was that Prince Alexander and Julia eloped, secretly in the night and arrived in Breslau (now Wroclaw) in Poland, and on 28th October 1851 they were married.
+The result was that Prince Alexander and Julia eloped.
+The lovers secretly left The Winter Palace in St Petersburg, Russia on 4th October 1851 in the night and arrived in Breslau (now Wroclaw) in Poland, and on 28th October 1851 they were married.
 The Tsar banished them, Prince Alexander was dishonourably discharged from the Army and the couple were now socially unwelcome at Court.
 They had no home, no money, no position and did not even know how Julia should be styled.
 The only certainty was that the couple knew that they faced hard times.

 & By the Rhine

 by Woldemar Hau